dddrrreee/cs140e-25win/labs/17-vm-page-table/README.md

 -----------------------------------------------------------------------
 ## tl;dr: clarifications and errata

+BUG:

+  - Do a pull.
+The .out's for test 2, 3, 4 had the wrong hashes.
+    User memory should be mapped to `MEM_uncached` (just as we have done all quarter).

 Clarifications:
   - Compare the tests for the coherence lab (15) with the tests in the code directory: the only difference between them is